rust-lang/reference/src/items/generics.md

 of [types] and [repeat expressions].
 They can be used freely outside of [const contexts].

-Some examples of items with type, const and lifetime parameters:
+Some examples of items with type, const, and lifetime parameters:

 ```rust
 fn foo<'a, T>() {}